 Following another long climb up to the trail, you still have one more big climb to look forward to – starting at PCT 1468.5 (2,372 ft / 723 m) after crossing the large wooden bridge over the McCloud River.
 After this 10 mi / 16 km climb, the trail flattens out for a while (relatively, that is), before finally making its way down to Burney Falls State Park (PCT 1,416.5).

-SHORT VERSION: Since the mileage here averages out to be 16.5 mi / 26.6 km per day (and I promised something closer to 12 mi / 19 km in the beginning) and because you’ll have to resupply during this hike, here is a suggestion for shaving some miles to complete this hike in a two week window.
-Instead of starting at Grinder Creek, start your hike at Etna Summit (PCT 1,597.2) to save 56.2 mi / 90.5 km and skip the entirety of of California Section Q. This drops your daily average to 12.4 mi / 20 km per day (assuming a two week time frame).
+SHORT VERSION: Since the mileage here averages out to be 16.5 mi / 26.6 km per day (and I promised something closer to 12 mi / 19 km in the beginning) and because you’ll have to resupply during this hike, here is a suggestion for shaving some miles to complete this hike in a two-week window.
+Instead of starting at Grinder Creek, start your hike at Etna Summit (PCT 1,597.2) to save 56.2 mi / 90.5 km and skip this section.
+This drops your daily average to 12.4 mi / 20 km per day (assuming a two-week time frame).